CyVerse-learning-materials/astrocontainers_workshop_2018/atmosphere/boot.rst

 **Deleting your instance**

-- To completely remove your instance, you can select the "delete" buttom from the instance details page.
+- To completely remove your instance, you can select the "delete" button from the instance details page.

 - This will open up a dialogue window.
 Select the "Yes, delete this instance" button.